klu2300080179/spam-detection-app/README.md

-📩 Spam Detection App (ML + NLP + Streamlit)
+📩 Spam Detection ML App (NLP + Streamlit)

-A machine learning web application that classifies SMS/email messages as Spam or Not Spam using TF-IDF and a Support Vector Machine (SVM) classifier.
-The project includes data preprocessing, model training, evaluation, and deployment on Streamlit Cloud.

-🚀 Live Demo
+This is my simple Machine Learning project where I built a Spam Detection App using Python, NLP, and Streamlit.
+The model takes an SMS/email message as input and predicts whether it is Spam or Not Spam.

+I learned a lot while doing this project like text preprocessing, TF-IDF vectorization, training ML models, saving models, and deploying a web application.

+🌐 Live App Link

-🟢 View the live app here:
+You can check the working app here:

 👉 https://spam-detection-app-beyhgafu59p6iuwe6zctbd.streamlit.app/

-📌 Project Overview

-This project builds a complete end-to-end Machine Learning pipeline:

-✔ Text preprocessing
-✔ Label encoding
-✔ TF-IDF vectorization
-✔ Training 5+ ML models
-✔ Selecting best model (SVM)
-✔ Saving model with pickle
-✔ Developing a Streamlit Web App
-✔ Deploying online

-The app allows users to enter any message and instantly get a prediction whether it is Spam or Not Spam.
+📘 What This Project Does

+Takes a message as input

+Converts it into numerical format using TF-IDF

+Predicts whether the message is Spam (1) or Ham/Not Spam (0)

+Shows the result on a clean Streamlit UI

+The whole app is deployed online

-🧠 Machine Learning Models Used
+🧠 Machine Learning Models I Tried

-The following ML models were trained and evaluated:
+I trained many models and compared their accuracy:

 Model	Accuracy
 Logistic Regression	94%
 Naive Bayes	96.8%
 Decision Tree	96.8%
-Random Forest	97.7%
+Random Forest	97.6%
-SVM (Selected)	97.5%
+SVM (Final Model)	97.5%

-👉 SVM showed the best balance of accuracy, precision, recall, and F1-score — especially for identifying spam — so it was chosen for deployment.
+I selected SVM because it gave the best balance of precision, recall, and F1-score, especially for detecting spam.

-🛠️ Technologies Used
+🛠️ Technologies I Used
-Machine Learning
+Machine Learning & NLP

-Scikit-learn

-SVM (Support Vector Machine)
+Python

-TF-IDF vectorization
+TF-IDF Vectorizer

-NLP (Text Processing)

-Tokenization

-Cleaning

-Removing stopwords

-Feature extraction (TF-IDF)
+SVM Classifier

+Scikit-Learn

-Deployment
+App & Deployment

 Streamlit

 Streamlit Cloud

-Pickle (model persistence)
+Joblib (for saving models)

-Development Tools
+Tools

-Python

 Google Colab

+VS Code

 GitHub

-📂 Project Structure
+📁 Project Files
 spam-detection-app/
 │
-├── app.py                      # Streamlit application
+├── app.py                  # Streamlit UI code
-├── best_svm_model.pkl          # Trained SVM model
+├── best_svm_model.pkl      # Saved SVM model
-├── tfidf_vectorizer.pkl        # TF-IDF transformer
+├── tfidf_vectorizer.pkl    # Saved TF-IDF transformer
-├── requirements.txt            # Required Python packages
+├── requirements.txt        # Libraries needed to run the app
-└── README.md                   # Project documentation
+└── README.md               # Documentation

-⚙️ How to Run Locally
+▶️ How to Run This Project Locally
-1️⃣ Clone the repository:
+1. Clone the repository:
 git clone https://github.com/klu2300080179/spam-detection-app.git
 cd spam-detection-app

-2️⃣ Install dependencies:
+2. Install libraries:
 pip install -r requirements.txt

-3️⃣ Run the Streamlit app:
+3. Run the app:
 streamlit run app.py

-The app will open at:
+The app will open on:

 http://localhost:8501

-📊 Model Evaluation (SVM)
+📊 Model Performance (SVM)

-Metric	Ham (0)	Spam (1)
+For the SVM model:

-Precision	0.98	0.97
+Precision (Spam): 0.97

-Recall	1.00	0.84
+Recall (Spam): 0.84

-F1-score	0.99	0.90
+F1-score (Spam): 0.90

-SVM gave the best recall for spam compared to other models.

-🎨 Streamlit App Preview
-📩 Email Spam Detection App
-Enter a message below and the model will classify it as Spam or Not Spam.

-Input box → Predict button → Result displayed as ✔ “Not Spam” or 🚨 “Spam”.

-🏁 Conclusion

-This project demonstrates:

-Text classification using ML

-Complete preprocessing & feature engineering

-Multi-model comparison

-Streamlit UI development

-Deployment to a live production environment

-It’s a strong portfolio project for ML, NLP, and full-stack data science.

-👨‍💻 Author
+Overall Accuracy: 97.48%

+🎯 What I Learned from This Project

+How to clean and preprocess text data

+How TF-IDF works

+How to train multiple ML models and compare them

+How to save and load ML models using pickle/joblib

+How to build a web app using Streamlit

+How to deploy an app publicly

+This was my first full end-to-end ML + Deployment project, and it helped me understand the complete workflow.

+👤 About Me

-Kadimetla Jagadeeshwar Reddy (2300080179) Undergraduate student at KL University
+Kadimetla Jagadeeshwar Reddy (2300080179)
+Student at KL University
-Passionate about Machine Learning, AI, and full-stack development.
+Interested in Machine Learning, AI, and Full Stack Development.

-⭐ If you like this project
+⭐ If you liked this project, please star the repo 😊

-Please star ⭐ the repository on GitHub!